peterhj/cacti/README.md

-The current pre-release of `cacti` is capable of larger-than-VRAM training or fine-tuning of LLaMA-style language models, using the full-precision gradient (e.g. fp16), without special handling.
+The current pre-release of `cacti` is capable of larger-than-VRAM training or fine-tuning of LLaMA-style language models, using the full-precision gradient (e.g. fp16).
 In other words, using `cacti`, there is no need to invoke any specialized optimizer to enable larger-than-VRAM training or fine-tuning;
 the underlying dataflow system of `cacti` will do its best to utilize the available hardware resources, based on your system's GPU memory and host CPU memory capacities.